somof/CarND-Traffic-Sign-Classifier-Project-work/writeup.md

 At first, I tried augmenting to class 16 that has the most serious trouble in its dataset.

-About Class 16, the most of the mis-inference were occured on low-chroma images, and the training data didn't have such images.
+About Class 16, the most of the mis-inference were occurred on low-chroma images, and the training data didn't have such images.
 Therefore augmenting low chroma images would be effective to improve the accuracy of the class.

 Following code is a specific method to augment the dataset.
 The code first duplicates a correspond image and make its chroma(saturation) low by a multiplication with 0.4.
-It also modifies hue and brightness(intensity) to imitate the mis-infered images.
+It also modifies hue and brightness(intensity) to imitate the mis-inferred images.

     for ans, org in zip(y_train, X_train):